maksuco/laravel-blade-sortable/README.md

     // $to = name of drop target to where the dragged/sorted item was placed
     // $oldIndex = loop key from where the dragged/sorted item came from
-    // $newIndex = loop key to where the dragged/sorted item was placed }
+    // $newIndex = loop key to where the dragged/sorted item was placed
+    // $itemId = present if dragging item has id tag
+}
 ```